Back to Blog

 Real Estate Agent Licensing

-Experience: Most states require zero experience—you can obtain your license immediately after passing the exam.
+Experience: Most states require zero experience, you can obtain your license immediately after passing the exam.

 Broker sponsorship: Before working as an agent, you must be sponsored by and work under a licensed broker.
+Many brokerages hire real estate agents directly out of licensing school, though an agent may also choose to join an independent brokerage or team.

 Renewal: Agent licenses typically renew every 2 years with continuing education requirements (often 24-30 hours).